vikrantRajan/digital-card-game-api/readme.md

 5. DELETE /sets/:setId (ADMIN)
 Delete a set from the DB.
 We probably want to delete all cards from that set too.
-CARDS

 ###### CARDS
 1. GET /cards (USER)
-return an array of all available cards in the app, with their properties (id, tid, title, image, set, rarity) rarity could be an integer (ex:
+- return an array of all available cards in the app, with their properties (id, tid, title, image, set, rarity) rarity could be an integer
-0=common, 1=uncommon, 2=rare, 3=extra rare).
+- (eg: 0=common, 1=uncommon, 2=rare, 3=extra rare).

 2. GET /cards/:cardId (USER)
 return the information about 1 card, we may want to populate the set attached to this card so we can display the set’s title too when showing card info.
-Would be cool if :cardId is a representative string (tid) instead of a ObjectId.

 3. POST /cards/add (MANAGER)
 Add a new card to the database. (tid, title, image, set, rarity). id (MongoID) should be automatic. tid (text id) should be unique.